Keratoconjunctivitis sicca (KCS) otherwise known as Dry Eye

 New drugs recently developed for the use of treatment of keratoconjunctivitis sicca include immunomodulating agents such as cyclosporine and tacrolimus.
 These medications are designed to stimulate a patients’ own tear production, and result in the marked increase in tear secretions.
 The medical treatment for dry eye syndrome generally includes life-long topical medications that are designed to stop progression of the disease and to reverse some of the damage already done.
 Life-long topical medications seldom give rise to complications, which occur in less than 5% of these cases.
 Complications of cyclosporine and tacrolimus are typically limited to inflammation of the pink tissue (conjunctivitis) as a result of a local allergic reaction to the medication or the preservatives in the drop.
 Your awareness of your pet’s symptoms and compliance with recommendations for medication and recheck examinations help control these potential complications.

-Most patients with keratoconjunctivitis sicca will do well if medications are administered on a timely basis.
-In cases where medicines cannot be given regularly, surgical techniques, such as a parotid duct transposition or even enucleation must be considered.
+Most patients with keratoconjunctivitis sicca will do well if medications are administered consistently.
+In cases where medication cannot be given regularly, surgical techniques such as cyclosporine implantation, parotid duct transposition or even enucleation are considered.
 Those who select parotid duct transposition need to be aware of potential complications.
 Any surgical procedure can introduce complications, including potential anesthetic risks.
 Potential complications include, but are not limited to: break down of the tissue or suture (wound dehiscence), obstruction or deterioration of the salivary gland or duct, salivary stone formation, facial nerve damage, infections at the surgical site, severe periocular wetting, corneal ulcerations, corneal scarring or vascularization.
 Additionally, surgical procedures that involve the salivary gland, conjunctiva, eyelid or skin surrounding the eye, including parotid duct transposition, can give rise to the following complications: inflammation of the tissue inside the mouth, of the incision on the cheek, of the eyelid (blepharitis), and of the pink tissue (conjunctivitis); corneal mineralization; tearing (epiphora); and secondary moisture-related dermatitis.
 Some of these complications can lead to blindness.